How and why we split training data

-Training/validation/test data splits are performed automatically by Pecan, however, they differ for Time-dependent models or Time independent models.
+Training/validation/test data splits are performed automatically by Pecan, however, they differ for Time-dependent models or Time-independent models.

-Time independent models have their data randomly split 80% to Training, 10% to Validation, and 10% to Test.
+Time-independent models have their data randomly split 80% to Training, 10% to Validation, and 10% to Test.
 All sorts of tests are automatically performed to ensure that different sets contain the proper data from all tables and do not overlap (in other words, that all sets are disjointed).

-Time independent data splits are triggered automatically by not specifying a Marker column in the Model Editor.
+Time-independent data splits are triggered automatically by not specifying a Marker column in the Model Editor.

 Time-dependent models show event correlations and the time they happened, thus random data splits will very likely generate data leakage.

 Pecan orders all data by the prediction date.
-Then, it takes the 10% most recent data and assigns it to the Test set.
-From the 90% data left, it splits the 10% most recent data to the Validation set and 80% to the Training set.
+Then, it takes 10% most recent data and assigns it to the Test set.
+From the 90% of data left, it splits the 10% most recent data to the Validation set and 80% to the Training set.
 Therefore, the exact date of splits will depend on the distribution of your data across time.